 This survey highlighted veterinarians' knowledge gaps and information needs about AMR and prudent AMU.
 Several discrepancies emerged between the veterinarians' opinions, perceptions and self-reported behaviour.
-Moreover, the behaviour declared (for example, the use of broad-spectrum antibiotics, and prophylactic use of antibiotics) does not seem in line with prudent AMU in the considered types of livestock production systems in Italy.
+As previously mentioned, the choice of antibiotic administration must be supported by scientific motivations and knowledge of the relevant legislation; however, the behaviour declared (for example, the use of broad-spectrum antibiotics, prophylactic use of antibiotics, and CIAs) does not seem in line with prudent AMU in the considered types of livestock production systems in Italy.